 I was shocked when I saw it…

-It was just in time for Christmas but it definitely wasn’t a “gift” by an sense of the word.
+It was just in time for Christmas but it definitely wasn’t a “gift” by any sense of the word.

-It was a heating bill just about $700!
+It was a heating bill just under $700!

 It was a few years ago and but I’ll never forget the feeling of seeing a huge heating bill in the mail.

-So with this article, We’ll go over 8 simple tricks to lower your heating bill in winter.
+So with this article, We’ll go over 8 simple tricks to lower your heating bill this winter.

 8 Tricks To Keep Your Heating Bill In Check